henrik/styleguide/README.markdown

 When you look at the method, it should be immediately obvious what the option hash arguments are.

-If they're still not obvious enough, document the options minimally in a comment.
+If they're still not obvious enough, document the options in a comment.

 ## Explicit `nil` branches can be fine.